Cards management

 When a card is created, reissued, or a card's account credentials change, such as the card being lost, stolen, or closed, Pismo automatically notifies Mastercard if this feature is enabled.
 Mastercard, in turn, notifies the merchants it has on file for that card.
 Update notifications are sent to Mastercard on a daily basis.

-You can enable ABU for a card via the following API endpoints:
+You can enable ABU for a card via the following API endpoint:

 For more information, see Mastercard's Automatic Billing Updater documentation.